Active Tray 1.1

 by accessing the Main Window (see bottom screen shot).

-At right, I have removed many of the
+I have removed many of the

 default items shown above.
 What remains is a